gcallah/Rationalism/VoegelinOakeshott/OakeshottVoegelin.md

 According to this conception, the generic nature of man must be studied in terms of human passions; the objects of the passions are no legitimate object of inquiry.
-8 This is the funda¬ mental counterposition to classic and Christian moral philos- ophy.
+8 This is the funda¬ mental counterposition to classic and Christian moral philosophy.
 Aristotelian ethics starts from the purposes of action and explores the order of human life in terms of the ordination of all actions toward a highest purpose, the *summum bonum*; Hobbes, on the contrary, insists that there is no *summum bonum*, 'as is spoken of in the books of the old moral philosophers.'
 With the *summum bonum*, however, disappears the source of order from human life; and not only from the life of individual man but also from life in